-- 3.6.
-Interpret and use reliable sources of weather information. - 3.7.
-Demonstrate an elementary understanding of weather maps and resulting weather conditions on the hill. - 3.8 Recognise weather development associated with different air masses, major cloud forms, changes in wind direction and in atmospheric pressure. - 3.9.
-Recognise and continuously evaluate the effect of weather on route selection, equipment choice and activity.
+- 3.6 Interpret and use reliable sources of weather information. - 3.7 Demonstrate an elementary understanding of weather maps and resulting weather conditions on the hill. - 3.8 Recognise and continuously evaluate the effect of weather on route selection, equipment choice and activity.